 The 1000 regenerated series were posted online four days after the Contest was announced—on 22 November 2015.
 (Each person who submitted an entry before then was invited to submit a new entry, with no fee.)
 When the Contest closes, the computer program for the original 1000 series and the encryption key for the original Answers1000 file will be posted here—together with the program and encryption key for the regenerated series.

-The paper is based on the assertion that “Keenan claims to have used a stochastic model with some realism”; the paper then argues that the Contest model has inadequate realism.
+The paper is based on the assertion that the Contest “used a stochastic model with some realism”; the paper then argues that the Contest model has inadequate realism.
 The paper provides no evidence that I have claimed that the Contest model has adequate realism; indeed, I do not make such a claim.
 Moreover, my critique of the IPCC statistical analyses (discussed above) argues that no one can choose a model with adequate realism.
 Thus, the basis for the paper is invalid.
-The lead author of the paper, Shaun Lovejoy, was aware of that, but published the paper anyway.
+I pointed that out to lead author of the paper, Shaun Lovejoy, but Lovejoy published the paper anyway.

 When doing statistical analysis, the first step is to choose a model of the process that generated the data.
 The IPCC did indeed choose a model.
 I have only claimed that the model used in the Contest is more realistic than the model chosen by the IPCC.
 Thus, if the Contest model is unrealistic (as it is), then the IPCC model is even more unrealistic.
 Hence, the IPCC model should not be used.
 Ergo, the statistical analyses in the IPCC Assessment Report are untenable, as the critique argues.